An elderly man in a blue sweater holding his hand over his heart.

 • Heart failure: If AFib continues over a long time, the decreased efficiency of the heart can lead to heart failure.

-Common treatments to manage AFib include:
+Common treatments to manage AFib include:2

 • Lifestyle changes, such as eating a heart-healthy diet and watching alcohol and caffeine intake

-Treating symptoms of intermittent AFib with FARAPULSE™
+Treating symptoms of occasional AFib (paroxysmal AFib) with FARAPULSE™

 An eldery couple walking together in a park and smiling.